 If you have a family member who was fatally injured due to someone else's negligence, we can answer your questions and recommend the best course of action.
 Contact us to schedule a free initial consultation.
 You will only pay an attorney fee if we recover compensation for you.

-We work with families in St. Tammany Parish and Washington Parish, as well as cities and towns throughout the Northshore and Greater New Orleans.
+We work with families throughout Louisiana, including St. Tammany Parish, Tangipahoa Parish, Washington Parish, Orleans Parish, and Jefferson Parish, as well as cities and towns throughout the Northshore and Greater New Orleans.